stakeconomy/solanamonitoring/How to Install TIG Stack.md

   password = "password"

 ```
-Point your browser to http://SERVER_IP:3000, you should see Grafana Dashboard
+Point your browser to http://server-ipdres:3000, you should see the newly installed Grafana Dashboard.

 The default credential is admin with password admin.
-You will want to change this as soon as you can.
+You might want to change this as soon as you can.

 In [Part 3.](https://github.com/stakeconomy/solanamonitoring/blob/main/Guidelines%20interpreting%20metrics.md) you can read how to interpret all metrics